espressif/kicad-libraries/README.md

 ### About KiCad

-KiCad is a Cross Platform and Open Source Electronics Design Automation Suite.
+KiCad is a Cross-Platform and Open Source Electronics Design Automation Suite.
 See [KiCad EDA](https://kicad.org/) for more information.